 Asked what he thinks of some British tabloid sources creating false hope for fans, Arum replied: “I know what the situation is.
 If they want to call that talks, let them call that talks.

 “I don’t care what they call it.
-But until we go through the sites and offers for any of those fights, no negotiations are able to begin.
+But no negotiations can begin until we go through the sites and offers for any of those fights.

-“There is nothing to discuss on any fights, what the revenue splits will be or will there by step-asides or anything like that.
+“There is nothing to discuss on any fights, what the revenue splits will be or there will be step-asides or anything like that.

 “Nothing is being discussed yet because it’s premature.

-“What we are saying is, ‘let’s see what we have’.
+“What we are saying is, ‘let’s see what we have.
 And when we know what we have, let’s get together.
-Whether it’s on Zoom or in person, then we’ll discuss how we proceed.
+We’ll discuss how we proceed, whether on Zoom or in person.

 “That is the extent of the situation.
 We all have to stay on the same page.